Kitchen Exhaust Duct Cleaning Systems

 CERTIFICATE OF REGISTRATION

 No person shall service any kitchen exhaust system without serving under a licensed kitchen exhaust system inspection and cleaning concern.
-No person shall service any KES without holding a certificate of registration issued by the SFM pursuant to these rules expressly authorizing such person to perform such acts.
+No person shall service any KES without holding a certificate of registration issued by the Office of the State Fire Marshal pursuant to these rules.

-Pass a written examination based on the currently adopted National Fire Protection Standard (NFPA) 96, 17A and the Utah Administrative Code R-710.7.
+- Pass a written examination based on the currently adopted National Fire Protection Standard (NFPA) 96, and 17A (on 2017 edition) and the Utah Administrative Code R-710.7.

 Note: To pass these examinations the applicant shall be trained by experienced, trained, qualified and certified persons and shall have reasonable knowledge of R-710.7 and NFPA standards before the examination is administered to them.